jediracer/Credit_Risk_Analysis/README.md

 	![Easy Ensemble AdaBoost Classifier](https://github.com/jediracer/Credit_Risk_Analysis/blob/main/images/Easy_Ensemble.png)

 	- The balanced accuracy for the Easy Ensemble AdaBoost model is 91.74% which is the highest of all 6 models.
-The precision and recall number are also the highest of all of the models.
+The precision and recall numbers are also the highest of all of the models.
 Though, the precision number is still very low for the "high_risk" classification.

 ## Summary